 The plan options and pricing of these meal kits are quite comparable ranging from $8.75-13.33 per meal with Good Food being the most economical (just slightly) and Hello Fresh being relatively more costly.
 Usually the family plans are least costly option and the quick prep plans are most costly.
 The cost would probably be more than what you would spend on groceries; however, keep in mind that you are paying a premium for the convenience and also for higher quality, local, certified RWA (raised without antibiotics or hormones) meats, and sustainable seafood.

 We would usually select the family plan option with 4 portions of 2 recipes, yielding at least 8 meals/week.
-This is usually sufficient to provide us with at least 4 dinners and even some leftovers for dinner.
+This is usually sufficient to provide us with at least 4 dinners and even some leftovers for lunch.
 The portions sizes are usually on the larger side.
 The downside of Hello Fresh is that they do not have a 4 portion x 2 meals option.
 Their minimum order for 4 portion meal plan are 3 recipes, which would be way too much food, so I ordered the 2 person x 3 meal plan, meaning I have to cook 3 smaller meals instead of 2 large batches (AKA lower economies of scale).

 In terms of flexibility, Chefs Plate wins because it allows for small batch 2 person x 2 meal options (although there is a $6 delivery fee vs. free shipping for all other options).
 It also wins because Chefs Plate is the only service that allows you to easily pause the subscription and only opt in during the weeks that you want the delivery.
 The other two services will opt you in every week by default.
 You will need to either manually skip each week or cancel the service indefinitely.